onjara/optic/formatters/README.md

 // Outputs in color to console: 22:09:54 2020-07-10 Level: [INFO      ] Msg: hello world
 ```

+* `withDateTimeFormat` is described in more detail below.
+* `withLevelPadding` allows you to pad the level name to allow the message to start at the same
+column in the console (as different levels have different lengths).
+* `withColor` allows you to specify if the formatter output should be wrapped in color
+based on the log level

 ### JSON formatter

 This formatter will take a log record and construct a structured JSON formatted